NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 ## Additional user wide configuration

-Starting with 5.7, NuGet has added support for extra user wide configuration files.
-This capability was added in order to allow 3rd party vendors to add additional user configuration files without elevation.
+Starting with 5.7, NuGet has added support for additional user wide configuration files.
+This allows third-party vendors to add additional user configuration files without elevation.
 These configuration files are found in the standard user wide configuration folder within a `config` subfolder.
 All files ending with `.config` or `.Config` will be considered.
 These files cannot be edited by the standard tooling.